lynnfaraday/aresmush.com/_root/fs3/fs3.3/basics.md

 layout: fs3
 ---

-This chapter provides a very brief overview of FS3.

 Characters in FS3 have **Abilities** to describe what they know and what they can do.  **Ability Ratings** are numbers that quantify the character's capabilities.

 There are several kinds of Abilities, summarized below.
 For more details, see [Character Creation](/fs3/fs3-3/chargen)